xI-Mx-Ix/Velthoric-Docs/docs/04-creating-a-custom-rigid-body.md

 ## 4. Registering Your Object

-Finally, you must register your new object and its renderer with the XBullet API.
+Finally, you must register your new object and its renderer with the Vortex Physics API.
 This should be done early in your mod's lifecycle.

 *   **For Forge:** Use the `FMLCommonSetupEvent` for object registration and `FMLClientSetupEvent` for renderer registration.
 *   **For Fabric:** Use your main mod initializer for object registration and your client mod initializer for renderer registration.